How to Visualize CloudQuery Data with AWS QuickSight

 Choose the table you want to visualize, in this case we will choose the

-aws_resources view which you need to create to visualize all resources across all accounts and regions.
+aws_resources view which you need to create.
+To create or update the view, run this query (opens in a new tab) (part of the CloudQuery AWS Source plugin source code) on your database.
+This will allow you to visualize all resources across all accounts and regions.

 You can reuse QuickSight to export/share those dashboards as well as create alerts!